2vg/moko/README.md

 moko is very simple file sharing web app.

 It's like a SandBox for building web applications in Rust, using Actix, barrel, diesel... and etc.
-I developing based on DDD design.
+I developing based on DDD design(for practice).

-At this time, i cannot test what works, because the compilation of `diesel` fails.

 ## design